H${\beta}$ line shape and radius-luminosity relation in 2.5D FRADO

-The results of dependence of $f_{\rm FWHM}$, predicted by 2.5D FRADO on the black hole mass, Eddington ratio, viewing angle, and shape factor are presented in the figure \ref{fig:virial_factor_fwhm}.
-As obvious, the results imply a large departure of BLR from a virialized status.
-For low black hole masses low Eddington ratios, the $f_{\rm FWHM}$ starts at lower values and increases as these two parameters increase.
-There is a peak at black hole masses around $\log M_{\bullet} \sim 9.5 $ for Eddington ratios around $\log {\dot{m}} \sim -0.4 $.
-For higher black hole masses, $f_{\rm FWHM}$ decreases again, particularly for higher accretion rates.
-The behavior of $f_{\rm FWHM}$ appears to depend strongly on both black hole mass and Eddington ratio.
-The results also show that $f_{\rm FWHM}$ decreases with increasing viewing angle for all of the three representative models, showing an anti-correlation, especially for the results based on the far-side time-delays.
-The shape factor also show that at higher inclination angles the line profiles tend to be more Gaussian-like while at lower angles Lorentzian-like profiles are favored.
+Our results for the dependence of $f_{\rm FWHM}$, as predicted by the 2.5D FRADO model, on the black hole mass, Eddington ratio, viewing angle, and shape factor are presented in Figure~\ref{fig:virial_factor_fwhm}.
+Obviously, the results imply a significant departure of the BLR from a virialized state.
+For low black hole masses and low Eddington ratios, the $f_{\rm FWHM}$ starts at smaller values and increases with both parameters.
+There is a peak at black hole masses around $\log M_{\bullet} \sim 9.5$ and Eddington ratios around $\log \dot{m} \sim -0.4$.
+For higher black hole masses, $f_{\rm FWHM}$ decreases again, particularly at higher accretion rates.
+This behavior suggests a strong dependence of $f_{\rm FWHM}$ on both black hole mass and Eddington ratio.

+These results also indicate that $f_{\rm FWHM}$ decreases with increasing viewing angle across all three representative models, indicating a clear anti-correlation, especially for time delays measured from the far side of the BLR.
+The shape factor results similarly indicate that at higher inclinations, line profiles tend to be more Gaussian-like, while lower inclinations favor more Lorentzian-like shapes.

-\subsection{virial factor based on $\sigma_{\rm line}$}
+\subsection{Virial factor based on $\sigma_{\rm line}$}